ServiceStackApps/EmailContacts/README.md

 </ul>
 ```

-This works because Services are themselves just registered dependencies that you can resolve from the IOC and execute as is.
-The one caveat is if your services makes use of the HTTP Request object it will need to be either injected manually or instead of Get<T> call `ResolveService<T>` to do it.
+This works because Services are themselves just registered dependencies that you can resolve from the IOC and execute as-is.
+The one caveat is if your services makes use of the HTTP Request object it will need to be either injected manually or instead of `Get<T>`, call `ResolveService<T>` which does it.

 #### Embedded JSON